blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

  * Find your wallet’s designated data directory folder, ex: Bitcoin

- * If you don’t have a .conf file started you will need to open up Notepad to create one.
+ * If you don’t have a .conf file started you will need to open up a text editor to create one.

  * Navigate to [Wallet Configurations](https://github.com/BlocknetDX/blocknet-docs/blob/master/walletsCONF.md) and copy/paste the configuration information for the wallet you are running. (this can be added to what is already present in file if you have “addnodes” or other configurations already):
    * Ex: bitcoin.conf